grimme-lab/qvSZP/README.md

 # qvSZP
-This tool sets up an ORCA calculation using the q-vSZP basis set (submitted to _The Journal of Chemical Physics_).
+This tool sets up an ORCA calculation using the q-vSZP basis set ([_J.
+Chem.
+Phys.
+159_, 164108 (**2023**)](https://doi.org/10.1063/5.0172373)).
 It is intended to work with ORCA version 5.0.4 and higher.
 The project depends on other subprojects, the most important being `tblite` (https://github.com/tblite/tblite) and `stdlib` (https://github.com/fortran-lang/stdlib).

 The basis sets itself is located in `q-vSZP_basis/`.
 Besides the full q-vSZP basis set, also a version without polarization functions (`basisq_wopol`) is available.